raspberrypilearning/rpi-stress-buster-with-scratch/en/step_6.md

 Car Smash Stress Ball:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TpzXzNH8Boo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This project has done several of those things!
-The sprite has been changed to a car, which has costumes showing increasing signs of damage to the car.
+The sprite has been changed to a car, which has costumes showing increasing signs of damage to the car as more hits are recorded.

 The sounds are all added from the Scratch `Effects` library, and include: `Bonk`, `Crunch`, `Car Horn` and `Glass Breaking`.